 Ecology & Affect

-Our working group would like to examine the affective layers of ecology.
-Our first approach towards the topic will be to read various existing texts that deal with the notions of affect and ecology from a range of disciplinary perspectives (environmental humanities, anthropology, etc.).
-We would like to refine our understanding of the term ecology, its relation to affect and emotion, its potential ab/uses, as well as the contents, stories and events that are told within these texts - including the Anthropocene and its critique (Plantationoscene, Capitaloscence, Chthulucene etc.).
+Our working group examines the affective layers of ecology.
+Our first approach towards the topic was to read various existing texts that deal with the notions of affect and ecology from a range of disciplinary perspectives (environmental humanities, anthropology, etc.).
+The aim of this reading program was to refine our understanding of the term ecology, its relation to affect and emotion, its potential ab/uses, as well as the contents, stories and events that are told within these texts - including the Anthropocene and its critique (Plantationocene, Capitalocene, Chthulucene etc.).